farcasterxyz/contracts/docs/docs.md

 ## 1.4.
 Key Gateway

 The Key Gateway is the user-facing contract responsible for adding new keys to the Key Registry.
-While IdRegistry defines the rules of key addition and deletion, the Key Gateway is responsible for the the actual addition logic.
+While IdRegistry defines the rules of key addition and deletion, the Key Gateway is responsible for the actual addition logic.

 ### Invariants

-1. Fee: A key may only be added
+1. Fee: A key may only be added.

 ### Assumptions

 1. The KeyRegistry contract is functional.
 1. The StorageRegistry contract is functional.
-1. owner is not malicious.
+1. Owner is not malicious.

 ### Administration

-The Key Gateway owner may can pause and unpause the contract, disabling/enabling adding keys to the Key Registry.
+The Key Gateway owner may pause and unpause the contract, disabling/enabling adding keys to the Key Registry.

 ### Upgradeability